eriya520/metal_petal.github.io/README.md

   * `TEST_FILES`: path associated with all files (unlabelled but with ID number) in test data folder
   *  Functions defined to load labelled and unlabelled data, do augmentation, normalization on the image data

-2) In the modeling notebook, focus on comparing three different models:
+2. In the modeling notebook, focus on comparing three different models:
   * Conv2D+Maxpooling with 3 hidden layers
   * Conv2D+Maxpooling with dropout layers
   * GlobalAveragePooling2D with LearningRateScheduler and self-defined learning rate algorithms(Time-based decay, Step-based decay and a self-defined learning rate algorithms.)

-3) Evaluate the model outcome and summarize the learning on the project
+3.Evaluate the model outcome and summarize the learning on the project
   * compare the compute efficiency and accuracy on val datasets

 ## Conclusion

-* This Capstone demonstrated how to ultilize Tensor Processing Unit (TPU), a distribution strategy that TensowFlow specialized in deep learning tasks by using powerful TPU cores.
+* This capstone project demonstrated how the choice of tensor flow model, self_learning rate could influence image recognition accuracy
+  * CNN without dropout layer  --overall low accuracy on validation dataset, overfit
+  * CNN with dropout layer     --overall low accuracy on validation dataset, overfit is controlled
+  * Pretrained Xception model with time-based decay learning rate  --the best accuracy 77% on validation within 10 epochs, overfit
+  * Pretrained Xception model with step-based decay learning rate  --comparable or slightly lower accuracy on validation within 6 epoches, overfit
+  * Pretrained Xception model with self defined learning rate      --comparable accuracy 78% on validation within 15 epoches, overfit

 * CNN and pre-trained Xception models with self-defined learning rate schedulers were explored to construct deep learning model for multiclass classification.
 The best model in this project has 78% accuracy on validation dataset.
   * The best model obtained in this project is pre-trained Xception model with AverageGlobalPooling2D layer model with self-defined learning rate, but the time-based decay learning rate is also as effective.
 The step-decay learning rate algorithm has slightly lower accuracy, and also it requires much longer time to fit the model (15 epochs).